-- Type of cities: are you targetting high-income revenue families or new middle class from smaller cities?
+- Type of cities: are you targeting high-income revenue families or the new middle class from smaller cities?

-- Locations: The competition level, the demands for your products/services there.
+- Locations: The competition level, and the demands for your products/services there.

-- The culture: Pretty much all province are country size, they all have their specificities.
+- The culture: Pretty much all provinces are country size, they all have their specificities.

-In short, starts small, focus on 1 market and then expand.
-Not all China’s has the same needs and preoccupation.
+In short, starts small focuses on 1 market and then expands.
+Not all of China has the same needs and preoccupations.
 A marketing strategy that works in Shanghai may not work in Guanxi.

-Let me give you a very tangible example with eCommerce Apps: Tmall mains target is located in 1st and 2nd tiers cities.
+Let me give you a very tangible example with eCommerce Apps: Tmall’s main target is located in 1st and 2nd tier cities.
 Tmall users spend an average of 36$ per order.
 In smaller cities, the star of eCommerce is Pinduoduo with an average order of 6$.
-Pinduoduo offers a lot of deals, cheap products with group buying.
+Pinduoduo offers a lot of deals and cheap products with group buying.
 These good deals are making the success of Pinduoduo.
-On the contrary Tmall bank of the high level of trust it has built with its users by displaying only reliable more expensive brands, thus, appealing to wealthier buyers.
+On the contrary Tmall bank of a high level of trust, it has built with its users by displaying only reliable more expensive brands, thus, appealing to wealthier buyers.

 800 BILLION YUAN OF REVENUE